 - Make a photocopy of the sheep's current registration papers (if the sheep is registered) and copies of any available extended pedigrees, or any other information about where and from whom you obtained the sheep.
 To prove the sheep up for consideration is indeed meets our standards, you want to provide as much proof as possible.
 Include this with your mailing.

 - Include the Work Order & Fee Schedule, along with the fees. $9.50 USD (US Dollars) per sheep registration or transfer, plus $10.00 USD for us to review of the photos and documents.
 Send a total of $19.50 USD per sheep when applying for Open Registration.
 If the sheep is not accepted, only $9.50 will be refunded.

 - Include a copy of the genotyping results (RR, AR, or QQ) from the lab if you would like this information to be added to the CoR.

 - Mail/Post the following items to the address below.

 - Copy of any extended pedigree information

 - Photos - front, back, right side, left side, ear tag(s), & height

-Improperly filled out forms, incorrectly sent applications, or insufficient funds will be returned.
-This may cause delays in the process.
+Improperly filled out forms, incorrectly sent applications, or insufficient funds will cause delays in the process.
 All applications for registry require photocopies of previous CoR.
 Please do not send in the original certificates as they will not be returned.